Skip to main content

 Accounting: bookkeeping & tax preparation

-If you are a home-based, sole proprietor, you may be doing all your financials solo.
-If you are leveraging tools like a basic bookkeeping system and following good practices with record-keeping, this might be working well for you.
-As your child care program grows, having a bookkeeper to manage your financial records is critical to keeping your business’s financials on track.
+You may be doing your own financials.
+If you're leveraging tools like a basic bookkeeping system and following good record-keeping, this might be working well for you.

-A qualified, reliable tax preparer with specialized knowledge about child care business taxes can be difficult to find.
-Child care businesses—particularly in-home child care programs—are a niche in tax law that can be understudied by accountants.
+A qualified, reliable tax preparer with knowledge about child care business taxes can be difficult to find.
+Child care businesses are a niche in tax law that can be understudied by accountants.
+The first step is to check with your network of child care providers to see who they use.
+Work with preparers who are willing to learn about child care business taxes so they can offer you the best service possible.

 Before you start looking for a tax preparer, decide how much you are willing and able to pay for your annual return.
 Tax preparation services can range from $100 to $1000 depending on the size of your small business and who you choose.
+A high-quality tax preparer can help you to mitigate risk and maximize on your annual return.
+A tax preparer who is underinformed about child care businesses (or a poorer quality tax preparer in general) could put your business at risk of a costly audit or lead you to lose out on returns from deductions you can claim.

 Insurance agents